freeCodeCamp/CurriculumExpansion/frontend-cert/css-projects/progress-bar/user-stories.md

 2. Your progress bar should be `800px` wide and `25px` high.

-3. Inside the `progress-bar` `div`, there should be a `span` with the class `percentage` that represents the actual progress of the bar.
+3. Inside the `progress-bar` `div`, there should be another`div` with the class `percentage` that represents the actual progress of the bar.
 Set the appropriate display type to the `span` class to adapt it to the parent.

 4. Add a background color to the progress percentage to make it visible.